 Vuforia 6.1 Available Now

-To get started, download Vuforia 6.1 and sign-up for a Pro license for HoloLens support.
+To get started, download Vuforia 6.1 and sign-up for a Pro or Enterprise license for HoloLens support.
 If you don’t already have a device, the HoloLens Development Edition is now readily available.
 Starting later this month, HoloLens will ship to a wider audience including Australia, New Zealand and select countries in Europe.

 For the Vuforia HoloLens developers who started with the Early Access Program, apps built on that trail version will stop working at the end of this year.
 Moving over to Vuforia 6.1 also allows for public deployment of apps.
 You can use your same license key for your app with the public Vuforia 6.1 release.